rihck/java-11-certification/bookNotes.md

 ---
 <a id="c2-review-var-rules"/></a>
 #### Review of var Rules
-* A var is used as a local variable in a constructor, method, or initializer block.
+* :ballot_box_with_check: A var is used as a local variable in a constructor, method, or initializer block.
-* A var cannot be used in constructor parameters, method parameters, instance variables, or class variables.
+* :ballot_box_with_check: A var cannot be used in constructor parameters, method parameters, instance variables, or class variables.
-* A var is always initialized on the same line (or statement) where it is declared.
+* :ballot_box_with_check: A var is always initialized on the same line (or statement) where it is declared.
-* The value of a var can change, but the type cannot.
+* :ballot_box_with_check: The value of a var can change, but the type cannot.
-* A var cannot be initialized with a null value without a type.
+* :ballot_box_with_check: A var cannot be initialized with a null value without a type.
-* A var is not permitted in a multiple-variable declaration.
+* :ballot_box_with_check: A var is not permitted in a multiple-variable declaration.
-* A var is a reserved type name but not a reserved word, meaning it can be used as an identifier except as a class, interface, or enum name.
+* :ballot_box_with_check: A var is a reserved type name but not a reserved word, meaning it can be used as an identifier except as a class, interface, or enum name.

-:bangbang: **Exame Tip:**
+:bangbang: **Exam Tip:**
 > Since var is new to Java since the last exam, expect to see it used frequently on the exam.

 ---